Psyshadow/HCIclone/README.md

 - Interest check idea should be followed up on, the questionnaire was not welcomed.
 - Different types of progress should be visible (start-up phase user is in, knowledge in a specific field, etc.)
 - Content projection is still in progress at EWOR itself.
 The suggested introduction video with additional reading material was welcomed.

-As a learning from the exercise session and the affinity clustering we took, that the project task can be clustered as followed:
-- Stakeholder vision
-- Platform User
-- Content
-- Module style/design
-- Platform Architecture
-- Framework of EWOR

-This clustering was helpful to further understand the projects goals and important framework.

 ## Evaluation
     TODO